lumidify/fahrenheit451/README.md

 * Click: Walk, pick up items, attack

 ##Notes
-* This is still in a very early stage, so expect quite a few bugs.
+* This is still in a very early stage (think pre-pre-alpha), so expect quite a few bugs.
+* This game uses the GPL v2.0 License.
+A list of credits can be found in CREDITS.txt.
+* This game was co-developed by Lumidify and Gryffyn.